-4.3.1 Parts must be free of oil, water, grease, or other contaminants that will clump media or clog filters.
-If parts are oily or greasy, degrease and dry them prior to blasting.
+- 4.3.1 Parts must be free of oil, water, grease, or other contaminants that will clump media or clog filters.
+Degrease oily or greasy parts prior to blasting. - 4.3.2 Load and unload parts through either door.

 Use solid fixturing to hold heavy parts in place.
 Do not remove lift equipment until the part is adequately supported to prevent movement.
-Moving heavy, unsupported parts may cause them to shift or topple, and cause severe injury.
-Supporting parts is especially important when using turntables.
+Moving heavy, unsupported parts can cause them to shift or topple, and cause severe injury.
+This is especially important when using turntables.